 If you have been scouring the shops for palm free chocolate and have been left bitterly disappointed, then this is the craft for you.
 It’s actually ridiculously easy to create your own homemade chocolate that you can then proudly give out as gifts, providing the kids don’t scoff the lot first.

 To make chocolate, you will need cocoa butter, cocoa powder, and icing sugar.
 You can also add vanilla extract if you wish.
-If you can’t find cocoa butter in your local supermarket, then you can purchase some online from Amazon, just make sure it’s an edible version, as some versions are only suitable for cosmetics.
+If you can’t find cocoa butter in your local supermarket, then you can definitely find some online – just make sure it’s an edible version, as some versions are only suitable for cosmetics.

 The other great thing about making chocolate this way is that you don’t have to remember any difficult recipes.
 Just remember the ratio 100/50/25.
 This translates to 100g of cocoa butter, 50g of cocoa powder, and 25g of icing sugar.
 If you are aiming for a low sugar treat, then you can switch out the sugar for a few drops of agave nectar instead.

 Melt the cocoa butter gently by placing it into a heatproof bowl, such as a Pyrex bowl, and placing that bowl over a saucepan full of boiling water, taking care to ensure the bowl isn’t touching the water, as that will burn the cocoa butter.
 Grating the cocoa butter before you melt it will make sure that it melts evenly and fairly quickly.
 Once melted, add the cocoa butter and whisk together until it has that glossy, chocolaty appearance, and then add in the icing sugar, whisking once more, If you want to add any additional flavours, such as vanilla extract, fruit, or nuts, then do so before pouring into a mould.
 You can use an ice cube mould if you have one or pick up a silicon mould from your local kitchenware store or online